-Legoland Japan opened their first outdoor theme park for children aged 2 through 12 and their families in Nagoya on April 1, 2017.
+Legoland Japan is high on our list of TOP Theme Parks in Japan.
+Legoland Japan opened their first outdoor theme park for children aged 2 through 12 and their families in Nagoya 2017 and the Legoland Hotel and Sea Life in 2018.
 The park, built on 9 hectares, is filled with over 40 rides and attractions, seven different themed lands (Lego City, Adventure land, Miniland, Knight`s Kingdom, Pirate Shores, Bricktopia and Duplo Village), LEGO models to play and build with, 17 million LEGO bricks and 10,000 LEGO models.
 A much smaller version of Legoland San Diego, but enough to keep your active kids entertained and building all day.

 They have a number of restaurants and snack options for hungry families; the Coral Reef Pizza and Pasta Buffet, Brick House Burgers, Chicken diner, Knight`s Table and Factory Sandwich Co as well as a number of snack shops located a few minutes walk from each other.

 We visited on a weekday and waited less than 5 minutes per ride.
-My kids (aged 6 and 3) loved the water rides, Lego driving school, the observation tower where you get an overhead view of the Legoland Park and Nagoya Area, various station where you could build lego, Pharoh`s revenge where kids can vacuum and shoot foam balls, underwater submarine ride with Lego figures, sharks and fish, and interactive Miniland built with over 10 million lego blocks where you can see all the famous locations in Tokyo, Osaka, Kyoto and Nagoya.
+Our kids loved the water rides, Lego driving school, the observation tower where you get an overhead view of the Legoland Park and Nagoya Area, various station where you could build lego, Pharaoh`s revenge where kids can vacuum and shoot foam balls, underwater submarine ride with Lego figures, sharks and fish, and interactive Miniland built with over 10 million lego blocks where you can see all the famous locations in Tokyo, Osaka, Kyoto and Nagoya.

 LEGOLAND JAPAN TIPS: